cardwing/Codes-for-Lane-Detection/README.md

 Codes for the CNN-based lane detection models. (working in progress)

-# Important notes (Please donot use the code since there are bugs in it and full codes are not uploaded)
+# Important notes (Please do not use the code since there are bugs in it and full codes are not uploaded)

 Currently, I am debuging the codes of SCNN-Tensorflow (2018.11.18).
 I will clean the repo and post detailed instructions here after debuging.